|

 Apparently, the shift from the habitual causes the personal self to relinquish

 its hold to some extent.
 Then the Higher Self can come knocking at the door.
+The surrender to death in that twilight state of consciousness, the dream

 state had much the same effect.
 Survival was no longer the force of my